yassirzerko/ML_kaggle-competition_2169685_2187448_1885972/README.md

 * Mohamed Yassir El Aoufir, 1885972, mohamed-yassir.el-aoufir@polymtl.ca

 # Instructions
-The model responsible for generating the final predictions is in the notebook named ```final.ipynb```, more precisely in section 1.2, more instructions are given in the notebook.
+The model responsible for generating the final predictions is in the notebook named ```final.ipynb```, more precisely in section 1.2 of this notebook,but you must run the whole section 1 to generate the final predictions, more instructions are given in the notebook.

 The notebook named ```initial_exploration.ipynb``` contains some of the explorations and leads we tried during our work, this is the code linked to the section 4.1 *Inital approach* of our report .